librariesio/libraries.io/docs/repository_search_endpoint.md

 ### Response

 The response body will be a collection of all the repositories containing that query string.
-If a single repository is somehow returned, it will still be inside a collection.

 The current first response for ```GET https://libraries.io/api/github/search?q=rails``` will return:
 ```